 For the blondies:

-- 2 1/4 cups all-purpose flour
+- 2 ¼ cups all-purpose flour

-- 1 1/2 tsp baking powder
+- 1 ½ tsp baking powder

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/8 tsp ground cinnamon
+- ⅛ tsp ground cinnamon

-- scan 1/8 tsp ground cloves
+- Scant ⅛ tsp ground cloves

-- 3/4 cup (1 1/2 sticks) salted butter, cubed
+- ¾ cup (1 ½ sticks) salted butter, cubed

-- 1 1/2 cups packed light brown sugar
+- 1 ½ cups packed light brown sugar

 - 2 large eggs

-- 3/4 tsp vanilla extract
+- ¾ tsp vanilla extract

-- 1/2 cup dried cranberries
+- ½ cup dried cranberries

-- 6 oz white chocolate, coarsely chopped
+- 6 oz white chocolate, coarsely chopped (or 8 oz chips)

 For the frosting:

-- 1 package (8 ounces) cream cheese, softened
+- 1 package (8 oz) cream cheese, softened

 - 1 cup powdered sugar, sifted

-- 1/2 tsp grated orange zest
+- ½ tsp grated orange zest

-- 4 oz white baking chocolate, melted
+- 4 oz white chocolate, melted

-- 1/2 cup dried cranberries, coarsely chopped
+- ½ cup dried cranberries, coarsely chopped

 - To make the blondies: Melt the butter and stir in all of the sugar until the butter has completely incorporated; let the mixture cool to room temperature.
 Pour the mixture into the bowl of a stand mixer fitted with the paddle attachment.
 Beat in the eggs and vanilla on medium speed until the eggs have incorporated.
 With the mixer on low, gradually stir in the dry ingredients until no evidence of flour remains.
 The batter will be very thick.
 Stir in the cranberries and white chocolate until they are dispersed.
+Dump the batter to the prepared baking pan and with your hands, flatten it out (without mashing it) into the pan.

-- Dump the batter to the prepared baking pan and with your hands, flatten it out (without mashing it) into the pan.
-Baked for 18 to 20 minutes until the edges are just barely golden brown (mine took exactly 18 minutes).
+- Bake for 18 to 20 minutes until the edges are just barely golden brown (mine took exactly 18 minutes).
 Let the pan cool on a wire rack until the blondies are completely cool.

 - To make the frosting: Beat the cream cheese and powdered sugar together on medium speed in the bowl of a stand mixer fitted with the paddle attachment until combined, about 30 seconds.
 Quickly mix in the orange zest.

 - Transfer the blondies on the board to the refrigerator to allow the frosting to set up for 30 minutes.
 Cut the blondies lengthwise into thirds then cut each third into four squares.
 Cut each square diagonally in half into triangles.
 You can cut the triangles in half again if you want/need more bars.These bars can be kept at room temperature for a couple of days but they last better in the refrigerator in a tightly sealed container.
 Serve right from the refrigerator or slightly warmed to room temperature.